AndreaTemin/arato_webcrawler/README.md

 Usage

-1. Run the web_crawler.py script:
+1. Run the webcrawler script:

-   python web_crawler.py
+   python main.py

 2. Enter the website URL when prompted.
 3. Enter the folder path where you want to save the pages.